franko/gsl-shell/doc/user-manual/ode.rst

           - rkf45, Embedded Runge-Kutta-Fehlberg (4, 5) method.
 This method is a good general-purpose integrator.

           - rk8pd, Embedded Runge-Kutta Prince-Dormand (8,9) method.
+     step_min, *optional*
+          The smaller step the solver is allowed to use.
+          Please note that if set the accuracy may be degraded bacause the solver may need to set a smaller step to meet the required precision.
+          This option is useful to avoid excessively increase the computation time by making a compromise with the accuracy.

    .. method:: init(t0, h0, f, y0_1, y0_2, ..., y0_N)